AaronBrinker/GoCards/README.md

 # GoCards
-A simple Go Programm that simulates a deck of playing cards
+A simple Go Programm that simulates a deck of playing cards.